 There was nothing difficult or technical about our route and from where I parked (beyond the cave), it was a 2000' elevation gain with a mile and a half of hiking.
 Dennis has posted his GPS track of our route on peakbagger.com From the cave trailhead, add several hundred more feet and about another half mile.

 From the traihead to summit: 2200' 2 miles.

 We found no access issues, no gates to close and open so we found no red tape to deal with.
 This is BLM land.

 When to ClimbThis would be a mountain to avoid in bad weather due to the roads leading in and so spring to late autumn would probably be the best time to visit.
 Access would probably be best from the Utah side since you don't have to cross the Tippett Canyon pass from that direction.

 CampingA good camping spot exists at the trailhead (the cave).
 Room for two or three vehicles and a camping chair was found in the cave itself.
 Camping on BLM land is allowed as long as campers clean up after themselves and follow the "leave no trace" ethics.
 For those who don't want to camp, lodging can be found in StateLine and Baker near the Great Basin National Park.
 Great Basin National Park also has several campgrounds to utilize as well.

 When the register was originally placed by Gordon MacLeod and Barbara Lilley in 1997, they had one other person in their group.
 The next person to sign the register did so 5 years later and the next ones after that was 3 years later.
 When Greg signed the register in 2011, it had been 6 years between visits.
-Only Moody Mountain in central Nevada has been lonelier than this one.
+Only Moody Mountain in central Nevada and Shingle Peak south of Ely are as rarely visited as this one.